 Air Handler vs. Furnace

-Air handlers and furnaces are usually mutually exclusive.
-If you have a furnace you shouldn't need to think about an air handler.
-Air handlers tend to be setup with heat pumps and help regulate air flow throughout the home.
-Some air handlers also provide backup heating and cooling parts to help out the heat pump.
+Air handlers and furnaces don't normally pair together.
+If you have a furnace you probably don't need to worry about an air handler.
+Air handlers tend to be setup with heat pumps and help improve air flow throughout the home.
+Some air handlers also provide secondary heating and cooling parts to help out the heat pump.
 A furnace works a little differently.
-Instead of an air handler, furnaces have built in blowers that move the heated air into your ductwork and disperse through your home.
+Instead of an air handler, furnaces have built in blowers that move the heated air into your ducts and disperse throughout your home.
 Since furnaces have combustion chambers and make heat, they don't have some of the parts you'll find in a modern air handler.

-Air conditioners contain the condenser and are typically set outside the home.
+Air conditioners contain the condenser and are usually set outside the home.
 One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a number of components inside your system and expel it outside.
+Air conditioners actually take heat from inside your home through a variety of components within your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-Understanding all of your home’s heating and cooling parts for the Albany climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at D.A.
-Bennett Service Experts Heating & Air Conditioning a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling components for the Albany climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at D.A.
+Bennett Service Experts a call at 518-205-3324 or set up a free appointment online today.